trufnetwork/sdk-js/docs/api-reference.md

   // Node-provided fields
-  hit: boolean;                    // Whether data came from cache cacheDisabled?: boolean;         // Whether cache was disabled for this query cachedAt?: number;              // Unix timestamp when data was cached
+  hit: boolean;                    // Whether data came from cache cacheDisabled?: boolean;         // Whether cache was disabled for this query

   // SDK-provided context fields streamId?: string;              // Stream ID used in the query